What Listening Knows: Sonia Leber and David Chesworth

 / What Listening Knows: Sonia Leber and David Chesworth

-What Listening Knows is an immersive 3-channel audio and video installation by artists Sonia Leber and David, made for our second Moving Image exhibition at Messums Wiltshire this autumn.
-Currently underdevelopment, the research and filming was undertaken here in Wiltshire in summer 2019, when Sonia and David were Messums Wiltshire’s first artists-in-residence.
+What Listening Knows is an immersive 3-channel audio and video installation by Australian artists Sonia Leber & David Chesworth, commissioned for our second Moving Image exhibition at Messums Wiltshire this winter.
+Currently in development, the research and filming was undertaken here in Wiltshire in the Summer of 2019, when Sonia and David were Messums’ first artists-in-residence.
+The resulting video uses unique Wiltshire environments as sites to explore the act of listening.

 Messum’s Wiltshire is a pioneering multi-purpose gallery and arts centre celebrating the creative endeavour.